 Éist le ceol / listen to music.
-For Creative Ireland’s Cruinniú na nÓg 2020, we are launching a digital exhibition for children during this stage of the global pandemic, centering around the exploration of universal themes with the aid of music.
+We are launching a digital exhibition for children at various stages of the global pandemic, centering around the exploration of universal themes with the aid of music.
 Each theme will be introduced with an accompanying music playlist supported by open-ended questions to which children can respond creatively.
 Responses can be expressed through any creative medium whether it be with poems, short stories, essays, films, animation, voice recordings, cross-stitch, artwork, compositions, or performances: anything really!
 Submissions can be abstract; they can also be non-fiction, recounting real experiences.
 The exhibition aims to help children explore their emotions and to offer insights into childhood experiences and thoughts, especially at this time.

 Submissions are welcomed from young people up to the age of 18.
 Works should be directly submitted from carers and parents to: